 Need something less time-consuming and easier to transport?
 Try this party spinach spread.
 The recipe includes parsley and is mixed in a food processor for a more uniform green color.

 In addition to the pesto sauce, the pizza is topped with spinach, broccoli, green peppers and green onions.
-While this recipe calls for a homemade, whole wheat crust, the toppings could go on just about anything—including a green spinach tortilla.
+While the recipe calls for a homemade, whole wheat crust, the toppings could go on just about anything—including a green spinach tortilla.

 We don’t know what it would take to get chicken green all the way through, and frankly we don’t want to know.
 We did, however, find a few inviting recipes for green sauces to go with chicken or your favorite lean protein of choice.